Fact-checked by the The Credit Scout editorial team

 Key Takeaway: Savers in the 22% bracket or below generally benefit more from a Roth IRA’s tax-free growth.
 Those in the 32%+ bracket often save more with a Traditional IRA deduction today.
 See IRS 2025 retirement limits for current thresholds.

-The table below covers every major feature that separates these two accounts.
-Use it as a decision reference, not a substitute for personalized tax advice from a CPA or CFP.
+Here’s every major feature that separates these two accounts, laid out side by side.
+Treat it as a reference point, not a replacement for advice from a CPA or CFP who knows your actual numbers.

 Who Should Choose a Roth IRA?

-Because Roth contributions have already been taxed, you can withdraw your principal at any time without penalty.
-This makes the Roth IRA the most flexible retirement account available under current U.S. tax law.
-The Roth IRA’s flexibility also makes it a useful emergency backstop — a reason many financial advisors recommend it as the first retirement account young adults open.
+Roth contributions are already taxed, which means you can pull your principal back out anytime, penalty-free.
+That single feature makes the Roth the most flexible retirement account currently available under U.S. tax law.
+The Roth IRA’s flexibility doubles as an emergency backstop, which is part of why so many advisors point young adults toward it as their first retirement account.

 Roth IRA and the SECURE 2.0 Act

-The SECURE 2.0 Act of 2022, signed into law by President Biden, eliminated RMDs for Roth 401(k) accounts starting in 2024.
-This change strengthened the case for Roth-style saving across the board.
-The law also allows employers to make matching contributions directly into Roth accounts — a significant shift from prior rules.
+The SECURE 2.0 Act of 2022, signed into law by President Biden, wiped out RMDs on Roth 401(k) accounts starting in 2024.
+That change made the case for Roth-style saving even stronger.
+It also opened the door for employers to route matching contributions straight into Roth accounts, a real departure from how things worked before.

-If you’re using a tax refund to build savings, consider channeling it directly into a Roth IRA.
-Our guide on using your tax refund to build credit and wealth outlines exactly how to deploy that windfall strategically.
-And if you want to understand how taxes intersect with your overall financial picture, our guide to filing taxes for free is a practical starting point.
+Getting a tax refund this year?
+Consider putting it straight into a Roth IRA instead of letting it sit in checking.
+Our guide on using your tax refund to build credit and wealth walks through exactly how to put that windfall to work.
+And if taxes and your broader financial picture feel tangled together, our guide to filing taxes for free is a solid place to start untangling it.

 Key Takeaway: Roth IRAs suit earners in the 22% bracket or below who expect higher future taxes.
 The SECURE 2.0 Act eliminated Roth 401(k) RMDs in 2024, making Roth-style accounts even more powerful for long-term, tax-free accumulation.